-CT stands for computed tomography and simply refers to the technology of the equipment.
+CT stands for Computed Tomography and simply refers to the technology of the equipment.
 CT is a scanning technique which uses x-rays to produce cross sectional images of the relevant part of the body.
 It can be used to diagnose many conditions and also monitor the success of treatment.

-Please contact the CT department on 01623 622515, extension 3212, if:
+Please contact the CT department on 01623 622515, extension, 3212 if:

-- Your weight exceeds 30 stones (200 kilograms). - You have an allergy to iodine. - You are pregnant or there is any possibility that you are pregnant.
+- Your weight exceeds 30 stones (200 kilograms) - You are pregnant and there is any possibility that you may be pregnant.

 If you need transport to the hospital please contact your GP to arrange this.
-Although the actual scan time is only 15 to 30 minutes, you will need to allow up to two hours for this appointment.
+Although the actual scan time is only approximately 15 minutes, you will need to allow one hour for this appointment.